Louis-Aime/Milesian-calendar/JS-Date-Properties/README.md

 * setTimeFromJulianDay (julianDay) : Set time from an integer or a fractionnal Julian day
 * setJulianDay (julianDay[, timeZoneOffset]) : Set date frome an integer (if not, rounded) julian day, wihtout changing time of day.
 Considered from the local time zone, or from the time zone offset specified in minutes.

-## ISOWeekDateProperties.js: computations on ISO 8601 week calendar.
+## ISOWeekCalendarDateProperties.js: computations on ISO 8601 week calendar
+Package CalendarCycleComputationEngine and MilesianDateProperties are used.
 * getIsoWeekCalDate : the day date as a three elements object: .year, .week, .date; .week is 1 to 53.
 Conversion is in local time.
 * getIsoWeekCalUTCDate : same as above, in UTC time.
 * setTimeFromIsoWeekCal (year, week, date, hours, minutes, seconds, milliseconds) : set Time from ISO week calendar date + local hour.